 This course is in three parts and you will:

 - Have a tutorial session which will be for three hours a week and complete units in Academic Writing, Study Skills and Further Study Skills.

 - Take a specific unit for one session a week.

-- Study two subjects for 4.5 hours a week and the possible subjects are; English Literature, English Language, History, Law, Sociology.
+- Study a subject of your choice for 4.5 hours a week and the possible subjects are; History, Sociology.
 Individual modules are subject to change.